Postgraduate Diploma in Rheumatology

 - Specialist treatments in secondary care setting

-- Horizin scanning and scientific rationale of new treatments
+- Horizon scanning and scientific rationale of new treatments

 - Non drug therapeutic treatments